scgupta/scgupta.github.io/tech/_posts/machine-learning/2020-01-30-guide-for-software-engineers-wanting-to-learn-machine-learning.md

 ## Irresistible Allure

-I mentioned earlier that I watched some of my colleague using machine learning to solve hard software engineering problems, that is how I was allured.
-But let's examine: is it worth or is all buzz just a passing fad.
+Like a vast number of engineers, I am not formally trained in Machine Learning.
+For most of my working life, I  built compilers, program analysis and programming tools, and IDEs; something very different Machine Learning.
+But while working at Microsoft Research, I saw my colleagues applying Machine Learning and statistics to solve hard program analysis, dev tools, and software engineering problems.
+The success of these techniques allured me.
+But let's examine: is it really worth your while or is all buzz just a passing fad.

 The four most common buzz words are Artificial Intelligence (AI), Machine Learning (ML), Deep Learning (DL), Data Science (DS).
 Let's check out [Google Trends](https://trends.google.com/trends/explore?date=all&q=Machine%20Learning,Data%20Science,Artificial%20intelligence,Deep%20Learning){:target="_blank" rel="nofollow"} for these phrases, as the saying goes: In God we trust; others must provide data.